 We wait to hear what the council has to say on the other grounds for refusal, in particular whether there is any justification for this development in the Green Belt and conflict with the safeguarded land for a new river crossing.

 Hills were defeated in Nov 2017, but have not gone away.
 They have lodged a new planning application (ref: MW.0074/18).
 Clifton Hampden and Burcot Parish Council’s official response to this application can be viewed here: CH&BPC Response July 18 (see p.34 for the overall conclusion).

-Save the date: Monday 10th September is the provisional date for the Committee meeting to decide the outcome.
+Save the date: The application will not go to committee on Monday 10 September.
+The next possible date for the Committee meeting to decide the outcome is Monday 29 October.
 Your attendance is strongly encouraged – the impressive turnout last time made a difference.

 ACTION IS REQUIRED TO STOP THIS!
 WRITE TODAY TO:

 Post: Emily Catcheside, Oxfordshire County Hall,